Finite Element Method for Plasmonics

 • Surface plasmons are very sensitive to the geometry (corners)

-• Inaccurate predictions of the near field
+• Inaccurate predictions of the near-field

 • Hyper-oscillating singularities, called black-hole waves, appear at the corners